 A worker’s compensation policy applies to accident-related bodily injury or illness due to work.
-To avail of the benefit of this type of policy, it is important that the worker should have suffered bodily injury or an accident during the policy period.
+To avail of the benefit of this type of policy, it is important that the worker has suffered bodily injury or an accident during the policy period.
 A workmen’s compensation policy covers both the pre-hospitalization charges and the post-hospitalization charges of the insured.

 Usually, a major part of the treatment of an injured worker or an ill employee is completed during the hospitalization period.